-Rule 5.03 NOTICE AND CHOICE
+Rule 5.03 NOTICE AND CHOICE FOR UNIVERSAL OPT-OUT MECHANISMS

-- A. The platform, developer, or provider that provides a Universal Opt-Out Mechanism shall make clear to the Consumer, whether in its configuration or disclosures to the public, that the mechanism is meant to have the effect of opting the Consumer out of the Processing of Personal Data for specific purposes or all purposes.
-These notices provided to the Consumer: - 1.
-Shall comply with the requirements for disclosures and communications to Consumers provided in 4 CCR 904-3, Rule 3.01; - If applicable, shall state that the Universal Opt-Out Mechanism has been recognized by the Colorado Attorney General; - 3.
-Shall clearly describe the mechanism's limitations, including, for example: - a.
-Whether the mechanism will have the effect of opting the Consumer out of the Processing of Personal Data for only one specific Processing purpose; or - b.
-Whether the mechanism is unable to opt the Consumer out of Processing through mobile or other applications.
+- A. The platform, developer, or provider that provides a Universal Opt-Out Mechanism shall make clear to the Consumer, whether in its configuration or disclosures to the public, that the mechanism is meant to have the effect of optingallow the Consumer to exercise the right to opt out of the Processing of Personal Data for one specific purposespurpose, either Targeted Advertising or Sale of Personal Data, or all purposes.
+These notices provided to the Consumer: - Shall comply with the requirements for disclosures and communications to Consumers provided in 4 CCR 904-3, Rule 3.0102; - 2.
+If applicable, shall state that the Universal Opt-Out Mechanism has been recognized by the Colorado Attorney General; - 3.
+Shall clearly describe the mechanism's any limitations, including that may be applicable to the mechanism, for example: - a.
+WhetherThat the mechanism will haveallow a consumer to exercise the effect of opting the Consumeroptout of the Processing of Personal Dataright for only one specific Processing purpose; either Targeted Advertising or Sale of Personal Data; or - b.
+WhetherThat the mechanism is unable to opt the Consumer out of Processing - through mobile or other applications. applies only to a single browser or device.

-- 4. Shall not use Dark Patterns as defined in C.R.S. § 6-1-1303(9) and prohibited by 4 CCR 904-3.
-Rule 7.09; and - 5.
-Need not be tailored only to Colorado or refer to Colorado. - B. A valid Universal Opt-Out Mechanism must represent the Consumer's affirmative, freely given, and unambiguous choice to opt out of the Processing of Personal Data for the purposes listed at C.R.S. § 6-1-1306(1)(a)(IV)(A) and (B).
+Shall not use Dark Patterns as defined in C.R.S. § 6-1-1303(9) and prohibited by 4 CCR 904-3, Rule 7.09; and

+- 54. Need not be tailored only to Colorado or refer to Colorado. - B. A valid Universal Opt-Out Mechanism must represent the Consumer's affirmative, freely given, and unambiguous choice to opt out of the Processing of Personal Data for the purposes listed at C.R.S. § 6-1-1306(1)(a)(IV)(A) and (B).

-Rule 5.04 DEFAULT SETTINGS
+Rule 5.04 DEFAULT SETTINGS FOR UNIVERSAL OPT-OUT MECHANISMS